PREPARE YOURSELF FOR AN UNFORGETTABLE EVENING

 Our experience first takes us on a scenic chairlift ride, via the Huckleberry Chairlift, just as our last skiers and snowboarders board the lift for their last run of the day.
 When at the top, we’ll pause to take in the beauty and magnificence of the Westcastle Valley before starting our way down the mountain.
 Since the majority of this route is downhill, this one is easy to moderate with no snowshoeing experience required to participate.
 This is a fully guided experience, which ensures a safe and informative journey.

-Upload Huckleberry Chair just prior to 4:00 PM
+Upload Huckleberry Chair prior to last chair

 Take an opportunity to change clothing and wash up before heading to dinner